mdn/content/files/en-us/web/html/element/search/index.md

 {{HTMLSidebar}}

-The **`<search>`** [HTML](/en-US/docs/Web/HTML) element represents a part that contains a set of form controls or other content related to performing a search or filtering operation.
-This could be a search of the website or application, a way of searching or filtering search results on the current web page, or a global or internet-wide search function.
+The **`<search>`** [HTML](/en-US/docs/Web/HTML) element is a container representing the parts of the document or application with form controls or other content related to performing a search or filtering operation.
+The `<search>` element semantically identifies the purpose of the element's contents as having search or filtering capabilities.
+The search or filtering functionality can be for the website or application, the current web page or document, or the entire Internet or subsection thereof.

 ## Attributes